nyx-project/vyhub-documentation/docs/guide/requirement_set.md

 #### Example

-There are 3 requirements with the IDs 0, 1 and 2 and you want to make the requirement set evaluate to `true` if requirement 0 and one of requirements 1 and 2 are fulfilled.
+There are three requirements with the IDs 0, 1 and 2, and you want to make the requirement set evaluate to `true` if requirement 0 and one of requirements 1 and 2 are fulfilled.

 For this the formula `0 & (1 | 2)` would be correct.

 ## Example Use Cases
-Requirement Sets can be for example used for the limitation of access to custom **[HTML pages](html_pages.md)**.
+Requirement Sets can be, for example, used for the limitation of access to custom **[HTML pages](html_pages.md)**.
 This way only players who have bought a certain packet or have a certain rank (e.g. VIP) can access the page.
 ### Forum: Create a “Team-Only” Part of the Forum